Sam Gelman

 Graduate Research Assistant

-I am a graduate research assistant in the Gitter Lab at the University of Wisconsin-Madison.
+I was a graduate research assistant in the Gitter Lab at the University of Wisconsin-Madison.

-• Implement custom algorithms, data processing pipelines, and machine learning frameworks
+• Implemented custom algorithms, data processing pipelines, and machine learning frameworks

-• Utilize high-throughput computing clusters to accelerate GPU and CPU-based workflows
+• Utilized high-throughput computing clusters to accelerate GPU and CPU-based workflows

-• Communicate research to broad audiences in talks and manuscripts
+• Communicated research to diverse audiences in talks and manuscripts

-• Collaborate with multi-disciplinary teams including computer scientists and chemists
+• Collaborated with multi-disciplinary teams including computer scientists and chemists

-• Stay current with new research in the area
+• Stayed current with new research in the area

 2015-2016